MehmetMHY/cha/README.md

 ## Overview

-Cha is an open-source command-line tool that simplifies interactions with AI models from OpenAI.
-It allows users to efficiently engage with powerful language models directly from their terminal, enhancing development workflows.
+Cha is an open-source command-line tool that simplifies interactions with AI models from multiple providers including OpenAI, Anthropic, Groq, DeepSeek, and more.
+It allows users to efficiently engage with powerful language models directly from their terminal, with the ability to switch between different AI platforms mid-conversation while maintaining full chat history.

 ## Vision